elmahio/documentation/docs/logging-to-elmah-io-from-system-diagnostics.md

 }
 ```

-In the example, we write an information message with the message `Starting something dangerous` and logs any thrown exception to elmah.io.
+In the example, we write an information message with the message `Starting something dangerous` and log any thrown exception to elmah.io.